-The NIDRU performs many calculations during runtime.
-The precision of these calculations is controlled by the MASK_CG attribute, which permits the ability to trade off between precision and resource usage.
-For example:
+The NIDRU performs many run-time calculations.
+The precision of these calculations can be controlled by attributes, which can be used to trade off between precision and resource usage.

-S_MAX_EYE is an internal parameter and must be set according to the following equation:
+SMAX_EYE is an internal parameter and has to be set according to the following equation.

 WDT_OUT is the output width of the NIDRU and should be set according to the following equation.

 Setting SMAX , SMAX_EYE , and WDT_OUT above their minimum values has no impact on the functionality of the NIDRU, and only results in slightly more usage of resources.